Student Funding Opportunities

 Ruth Bierman Linnick '60 Memorial Travel Fund

 Thanks to a generous grant from Ruth Bierman Linnick '60 and her children Mitch Linnick MIL '94 and Cindy Goldstein, this fund provides up to $5,000 to female undergraduates in the College of Arts & Sciences with demonstrated financial need and the desire to travel for pleasure, adventure and exploration.
 The first grants will be awarded for travel in the summer of 2018, with applications available in mid-spring of 2018.
-Information about the application process will be posted on the college website in the spring and distributed through student, faculty and staff newsletters.
+Apply here.

 Society for the Humanities